noraeisner/LATTE/README.md

 LATTE is simply run through the command line with:

-	python3 -m LATTE      or     python3 -m LATTE --new-data     (if run for the first time)
+	python3 -m LATTE      or     python3 -m LATTE --new-data     (if run for the first time or when new data is released)

 This will open up a box for you that prompts you to enter a TIC ID and indicate whether you would like to extract the information from the 2-minute cadence ('Standard mode') or 30-minute candence Full Frame Image (FFI) data ('FFI mode').